Alhajsalem/promises_in_node/README.md

-promises_in_node: this project is to show how to uses promisses in nodejs instead of the callbacks. as the callbacks getting very complexed if they are nested.
+promises_in_node: this project is to show how to use promisses in nodejs instead of the callbacks.
+As the callbacks getting very complicated if they are nested.
 The promisses giving a quick solution for that problem, as they are easy to use.